-LANGLEY– New Democrat MLAs Megan Dykemand and Andrew Mercier say that the new funding will help the Township of Langley prepare for extreme heat events and keep people safe during future emergencies.
+LANGLEY– New Democrat MLAs Megan Dykeman and Andrew Mercier say that the new funding will help the Township of Langley prepare for extreme heat events and keep people safe during future emergencies.

 “It’s important to provide public spaces where people can go to cool off when temperatures are extreme.
 This funding for the Township to explore the ‘Langley’s Cool Parks’ project will help make informed decisions on free access to cooler spaces in the community,” said Megan Dykeman, MLA for Langley East